Mortgage in Turkey

 A credit application is made to the bank once the documents have been prepared.
 Preliminary approval from the bank follows a few days later.
 This can range from a period of 3-4 days.
 The bank then sends an expert to value the property.
 Once the valuation is done, the bank loan is approved.
 After this, buyers and sellers complete their title deed (Tapu) application.

 You need to put across the residence permit, photocopy of title deed, tax ID, certificate of salary with Apostille, and passport for bank credit.
-Banks offer credit for a variety of properties in Turkey.
+Banks offer credit for a variety of properties for sale in Turkey.